Speeding in Virginia is considered one of the most serious traffic violations.

 - Highway work zones.

-A uniform fine schedule is set for the pre-paid speeding tickets by the Supreme Court of Virginia.
+A uniform fine schedule is set for pre-payable moving violations by the Supreme Court of Virginia.
 The fines that are listed in the rules are the only allowed fines, therefore, the court officials have to respect the same and are not allowed to impose new different fines.

-- Code 46.2-870: 55 miles per hour is the speed limit set for interstate highways in Virginia for passenger vehicles, but on some highways, the speed limit for passenger vehicles is up to 70 miles per hour.
-However, the set speed limit for trucks and other heavy vehicles is 45 miles per hour.
+- Code 46.2-870: 55 miles per hour is the maximum rate of travel set for interstate highways in Virginia for passenger vehicles, but on some highways, the maximum rate of travel for passenger vehicles is up to 70 miles per hour.
+However, the set for trucks and other heavy vehicles is 45 miles per hour.

 - Code 46.2-874: 25 miles per hour is the set speed limit for streets in business and residential districts.